rchavez-arroyo/alex17/README.rst

 	The expected output from the functions are labeled, xarray tables.
 An example of how to define those functions can be found here `get_point <https://github.com/iat-cener/alex17/blob/5f1fc540065f1e4b23114e42930fa5f5c7ca4965/lib/WrfReader.py#L322>`_ and `get_column <https://github.com/iat-cener/alex17/blob/5f1fc540065f1e4b23114e42930fa5f5c7ca4965/lib/WrfReader.py#L332>`_.
 If you don't feel confortable with xarrays, you can try hacking the script and copy the numbers directly to the generated output files `file1 <https://github.com/iat-cener/alex17/blob/5f1fc540065f1e4b23114e42930fa5f5c7ca4965/lib/alex17_functions.py#L82>`_, `file2 <https://github.com/iat-cener/alex17/blob/5f1fc540065f1e4b23114e42930fa5f5c7ca4965/lib/alex17_functions.py#L130>`_, `file3 <https://github.com/iat-cener/alex17/blob/5f1fc540065f1e4b23114e42930fa5f5c7ca4965/lib/alex17_functions.py#L174>`_.
 This approach is not advised as it will be prone to errors and most likelly it will be more time consuming than understanding the suggested approach).

-3. Finally, edit your [simID] representing your simulation identifier (should be provided to you).
+3. Finally, edit your [simID] representing your simulation identifier (alex17_*, where * is a number of your choice).

 Citation
 --------